Output 1: European Report: Common forms of hate speech Online (Social media) and Offline (Face to face communication) (consortium countries)

 Output 2: Intercultural Skills Assessment Online Tool

-- It consists a needs analysis tool as it assesses the level of intercultural competence of local students prior to the activities of the project;
+- A needs analysis tool which assesses the level of intercultural competence of the students prior to the MATE activities; and

 To access the Intercultural Skills Assessment Online Tool in English click on the link below:

 Output 3: “Report Racism” Curriculum and Methodological Guide

 After having identified the different forms of hate speech and anti-migrant discourses in the partner countries as well as the level of intercultural skills of the students participating in the project, a Curriculum and Training Material as well as an accompanying Methodological Guide are developed.
 The produced material is used in the “Report Racism” Workshops in order to raise awareness among the local students of the issues related to hate speech, while the objective of the Methodological Guide is to support the trainers in implementing the workshops.
 Five modules are developed in total, namely: 1.
 Hate Speech, 2.
 Hate Speech vs Freedom of Speech, 3.
 Understanding the Legal Framework of Hate Speech and Reporting Hate Speech, 4.
 Media Literacy and 5.
 Intercultural Communication, which are being used for the implementation of five different workshops in each partner country.

 Output 4: Methodological Guide for the MATE Facilitators